 Being diagnosed with a serious chronic illness and needing an organ transplant are things you never think will happen to you, until they do.
 When I look back at my pre-CKD self, I find her almost unrecognisable.
 My life has changed forever.

-While I absolutely don’t believe in the concept of “everything happens for a reason”, I do believe that difficult life experiences can be used to give you purpose and direction, if you let them.
+While I absolutely don’t believe that “everything happens for a reason”, I do believe that difficult life experiences can be used to give you purpose and direction, if you let them.

 My 24-year-old self knew exactly what she wanted to do with her life.
 She wanted to finish studying and find a teaching job.
 Then she wanted to meet a partner to settle down and eventually have children with.
 She knew she wanted to go back to university, when she was a bit older and wiser, for a Masters degree in psychology or social work.
 A lifelong chronic illness was not part of this plan.